THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 Simpler ways can be important sources of life satisfaction.
 Much enjoyment can be had from activities such as gardening, "husbanding" resources, making rather than buying, composting, repairing, bottling fruit, giving surpluses and old things to others, making things last, and running a productive and relatively self-sufficient household economy.
 In addition there will be many resource-cheap sources of interest and enjoyment within the local community, including the arts and crafts groups, the working bees, and the celebrations, concerts and festivals organised by the leisure committee.
 (See TSW: The Case for Simplicity.)

 A major benefit is all the time one would have to devote to interesting activities, when freed from a lifetime struggling to earn enough to pay for a consumer lifestyle.
+We might need to work for money onhly two days a week.

 Local economic self-sufficiency

 We must develop as much self-sufficiency as we reasonably can at the household level, at the national level (meaning far less international trade) and especially at the local level, that is within the neighbourhood, suburb, town and small region.
 We need to convert our presently barren suburbs into thriving economies which produce most of what they need from local resources.
 They would contain many small enterprises, such as the local bakery, enabling most of us to get to work by bicycle or on foot.
 Households, backyard businesses and neighbourhood cooperatives engaged in craft and hobby production would produce much of our honey, crockery, vegetables, furniture, fruit, fish and poultry.
 It is much more satisfying to produce in craft ways rather than in industrial factories.
-Some firms and farms would be co- operatives and many could be privately owned, giving people the satisfaction of running their own small business.
+Some firms and farms would be co-operatives and many could be privately owned, giving people the satisfaction of running their own small business.
 Not much would be exported from or imported into the region.
 Thus most people would work locally, eliminating most travel to work.

-possible.
+Many very small market gardens could be located throughout the suburbs and cities, e.g. on derelict factory sites and beside railway lines.
+Having food produced close to where people live would enable all nutrients to be recycled back to the soil through animals, compost heaps and garbage gas units.
+Grain and dairy products would come from areas as close to towns as possible.
 Meat consumption could be greatly reduced and could mostly come from small animals such as poultry, rabbits and fish, rather than cattle.
 Some sheep would graze orchards and woodlands to produce wool for hobby spinners and knitters.
 Food quality would be much higher than it is now.
 There would be almost no need for food packaging, transport, or marketing and little need for other than community fridges.
 Close to the town there would be many small farms.

 Because there will be far less need for transport, we could dig up many roads, greatly increasing city land area available for community gardens, workshops, ponds, forests etc. Most of your neighbourhood could become a Permaculture jungle, an "edible landscape" crammed with long-lived, largely self-maintaining productive plants such as fruit and nut trees.
 We should convert one house on each block to become a neighbourhood workshop, including a recycling store, meeting place, craft rooms, art gallery, tool library, surplus exchange and library.